MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementIntent.md

 ### -UserStates
-Collection of states of all users that the intent is applied to To construct, please use Get-Help -Online and see NOTES section for USERSTATES properties and create a hash table.
+Collection of states of all users that the intent is applied to To construct, see NOTES section for USERSTATES properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphDeviceManagementIntentUserState[]